department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/product-outline.md

-# Documentation Site: Product Outline
+# Confluence Documentation: Product Outline

 ## Overview
-The documentation site is the single source of truth for team, product, and platform information required by teams building veteran-facing services on VA.gov.
-Currently, VFS-facing documentation exists on a variety of tooling solutions and code repositories, all loosely consolidated by [The Home Page MVP](https://department-of-veterans-affairs.github.io/va.gov-team/) and [The Gatsby Site](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/).
+VA.gov platform documentation (aka "VFS-facing documentation") houses platform, team, product, and development information for VA.gov application teams (aka "VFS teams").
+Currently, platform documentation exists on a variety of tooling solutions and code repositories, all loosely consolidated by [The Home Page MVP](https://department-of-veterans-affairs.github.io/va.gov-team/) and [The Gatsby Site](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/).

 ## Problem Statement

-We created a myriad of documentation that was designed to help our customers (i.e. VFS teams building things on VA.gov) find what they need to work seamlessly and iteratively, and build great products on VA.gov.
-We have observed that the resources as they exist today aren’t effectively enabling that, which is causing a large support burden for VSP, is frustrating our customers, and is potentially resulting in products on VA.gov that don't meet VSP standards.
+VSP has created a myriad of documentation to help our customers (i.e. VFS teams) work seamlessly and iteratively to build great products.
+However, platform documentation is a not easily navigable and frequently not actionable, which:
+- Causes a large support burden for VSP, therefore
+- Frustrating our customers, and
+- Potentially resulting in products on VA.gov that don't meet VSP standards.

 On 2020-09-15, VSP finalized acquisition of Confluence.
 Confluence will be able to address these challenges, but there is a lot of work to be done between acquisition and global release.

 _HMW leverage Confluence to improve the findability of documentation for VFS teams?_

 ## Personas
+* VFS designers and content writers
+* VFS developers
-* VFS team members
+* VFS PMs and POs

 ## Measuring Success

 ### Key Performance Indicators (KPIs)
-* Number of support requests
+* Volume of support requests
+* Complexity of support given
 * VSF sentiment around navigating and consuming Confluence content
 * Placeholder: [Explore what analytics Confluence has built in that we can leverage](https://confluence.atlassian.com/confeval/confluence-evaluator-resources/confluence-analytics-statistics)
   * To investigate if covered by Confluence analytics: Time spent finding documentation, or number of clicks needed to find desired documentation

 #### Baseline KPI Values
-- To be gathered: VSF sentiment around navigating and consuming current VSP content
+- VSF sentiment around current platform documentation: [MURAL board](https://app.mural.co/t/adhocvetsgov9623/m/adhocvetsgov9623/1587506427611/4fb63eb007eadec05ce8634499699ff610706a7d)

 ## Assumptions